Caner-HK/Caner-Weather-Channel-for-OpenWeather-Challenge/README.md

 CWC was launched on **November 24, 2023** and remains a priority for the Caner Developer Team.
 Plans include integrating advanced functionalities like personal weather stations, solar energy assessments, and agricultural analytics.

 ## Statement
-**You must adhere to the terms of the _GNU Affero General Public License - 3.0_ when using CWC in any form, as it serves as the foundational license for this project.**
+**You MUST adhere to the terms of the _GNU Affero General Public License - 3.0_ when using CWC in any form, as it serves as the foundational license for this project.**

 Additional terms and conditions may also apply.